cj-cloud2/java_tdd/challanges/008 MockitoFinalProject/Assignment 3_ Integrate Credit Score Check.md

 - Maintained clean separation of concerns with dedicated validation methods
 - Applied consistent error handling patterns across all validation layers
 - Used dependency injection to maintain testability with multiple dependencies

-The service is now ready for Assignment 4, where we'll add employment verification as the final validation step before loan approval.